MailMan PHP Extension Reference Documentation

 void put_ImmediateDelete(bool boolVal);

-If true (the default) then any method that deletes an email from the POP3 server will also issue a QUIT command to close the session to ensure the message is deleted immediately.
+The default value is true.
+When enabled, any method that deletes email from the POP3 server also sends a QUIT command and closes the POP3 session so the deletion is committed immediately.

 More Information and Examples